getoutreach/epf/README.md

 Ember.js Persistence Foundation (epf) is a robust and stable framework for syncing client state with a persistent backend such as a REST API or socket connection.
 Defining characteristic of epf include:

 * Correctness is paramount.
-All other features, including performance, are secondary.
+All other features, including performance, are important, but secondary.
 * Built around synchronization.
 Models are never locked and framework semantics assume updates are always coming in from a backend.
 * Full support for relationships.
 Related models can be saved concurrently and the framework will automatically order requests around foreign key dependencies.
 * Robust handling of conflicts and errors.
 * Forking models is first-class within the framework.
 * All operations are structured around javascript promises.

-Built out of necessity, epf is a functional alternative to [ember-data](https://github.com/emberjs/data) and is used in production at [GroupTalent](https://grouptalent.com) with dozens of inter-related models.
+Epf is a functional alternative to [ember-data](https://github.com/emberjs/data) and is used in production at [GroupTalent](https://grouptalent.com) with dozens of inter-related models.

 ## Installation